 40. Museum Of London

-The Roman collection has more than 47,000 objects.
-You can see Viking war axes, Lord Nelson’s jeweled sword, and Roman mosaics.
+The museum boasts an impressive Roman collection of over 47,000 objects, including Viking war axes, Lord Nelson’s bejeweled sword, and intricate Roman mosaics.

 Address: 150 London Wall near the Barbican or St. Paul’s tube stations